UI Data Source Configuration

 Connection properties define Python driver back-end calculation module storage.

-Current version of IOTA Python driver supports 2 storage types: SQLite
+Current version of IOTA Python driver supports 2 storage types: SQLite (embedded) and MS-SQL.

 Default: SQLite